Ray aviation

 Additional consideration will be given to candidates who are former Young Eagles, EAA student members, and actively participating in the EAA Flight Plan, specifically the Sporty’s Learn to Fly Course.

-Active local participation in and EAA Chapter student membership is a great way to show your interest and commitment!
+Active local participation and EAA Chapter student membership is a great way to show your interest and commitment!

 Commitment